Mass–luminosity relation

 (M in M⊙).
 This relation is based on data by Mann and collaborators, who used moderate-resolution spectra of nearby late-K and M dwarfs with known parallaxes and interferometrically determined radii to refine their effective temperatures and luminosities.
 Those stars have also been used as a calibration sample for Kepler candidate objects.
 Besides avoiding the discontinuity in the exponent at M = 0.43M⊙, the relation also recovers a = 4.0 for M ≃ 0.85M⊙.

 The mass/luminosity relation is important because it can be used to find the distance to binary systems which are too far for normal parallax measurements, using a technique called "dynamical parallax".
-In this technique, the masses of the two stars in a binary system are estimated, usually as being the mass of the Sun.
+In this technique, the masses of the two stars in a binary system are estimated, usually in terms of the mass of the Sun.
 Then, using Kepler's laws of celestial mechanics, the distance between the stars is calculated.
 Once this distance is found, the distance away can be found via the arc subtended in the sky, giving a preliminary distance measurement.
 From this measurement and the apparent magnitudes of both stars, the luminosities can be found, and by using the mass–luminosity relationship, the masses of each star.
 These masses are used to re-calculate the separation distance, and the process is repeated.
 The process is iterated many times, and accuracies as high as 5% can be achieved.
-The mass/luminosity relationship can also be used to determine the lifetime of stars by noting that lifetime is approximately proportional to M/L although one finds that more massive stars have shorter lifetimes than what the M/L relationship predicts.
+The mass/luminosity relationship can also be used to determine the lifetime of stars by noting that lifetime is approximately proportional to M/L although one finds that more massive stars have shorter lifetimes than that which the M/L relationship predicts.
 A more sophisticated calculation factors in a star's loss of mass over time.